This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Best For Prescriptions (Where Legal): Vetster Review

-Unlike Airvet and PetCoach, which require an app, you can use Vetster on your desktop computer or App.
-Vets set their own rates, ranging from $50 to $75 or more per session.
+Unlike Airvet and PetCoach, which require an app, you can use Vetster on your desktop computer or app.
+Vets set their rates, typically ranging from $50 to $75 per session.
 However, each telehealth vet has a profile page with detailed information about their credentials and what they specialize in.
-So it may be worth it to you to pay extra to choose who you want to use.
-And if your pup needs a prescription, Vetster vets can prescribe virtually in the states where it’s legal.
+So, choosing who you want to use may be worth paying extra.

-Fortunately, each vet’s profile lets you know if they can prescribe to you.
-Currently, you can get a prescription through Vetster (at the vet’s discretion) if you live in Delaware, Idaho, Iowa, Michigan, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, Virginia, and Washington.
+If your pup needs telemedicine services, Vetster vets can prescribe virtually in the states where it’s legal.
+Fortunately, each vet’s profile lets you know if they can prescribe.
+You can get a prescription through Vetster (at the vet’s discretion) if you live in Delaware, Idaho, Iowa, Michigan, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, Virginia, and Washington.
 But keep in mind that these regulations can change.
+Vetster is located in 50 countries worldwide and can greatly help when traveling with your pet.

 Pros | Cons |